Timeline for application

 Preparing for your interview

 Before you start to think about the questions you might be asked, you will need to prepare for the other aspects of your interview.
-These could include a presentation and a micro-teaching activity as well as the panel interview.
+These could include a presentation and teaching a lesson or part of a lesson as well as the panel interview.

 - Check the details you were sent when you were invited to interview so you know exactly what you need to prepare for